Welcome to my comprehensive guide on how to punish a sub effectively.

 Why have protocol?

 Why bother with protocol?
 Well, protocol is about creating easy, sustainable ways of connecting with your dynamic.
-Protocol just means putting the effort in up front to create an easy, thought-out way of doing something, which helps both of you connect with the right headspace, so that you don’t need to find the capacity to do that amidst the chaos of everyday life.
+Protocol just means putting the effort in up front to create an easy, thought-out way of doing something, which helps both of you connect with the right headspace, so that you don’t have to think about it that amidst the chaos of everyday life.

 How to set rules for subs